How to... build a bee box

 Line up the assembled pieces to around 50mm from the bottom of the back panel.
 Drill holes and fix screws.

-Attach the small wooden block (mentioned in the instructions) inside the box completing a square shape for the nesting materials to sit.
+Attach the small wooden block inside the box completing a square shape for the nesting materials to sit.
 Hammer nails into pre-drilled holes in recycled plastic roof.

 Step 5: Your bee box is taking shape